 The year is about to get wrapped up, so me and Emelie are on our way to Mrs Macquarie’s Point in the Botanic Gardens of Sydney.
 It is the best view in the city, where the Opera House is seen in front of the massive fireworks in the harbor area.

 Found 37 hits, currently showing 1-10.

 Just like Web 2.0, The so-called Web 3.0 is yet another buzzword from the hype machine.
 This time the buzzword is used to describe a future web environment where simple pages are replaced by documents containing semantic information, which can be processed and further refined.

-The world of mashups didn’t stop at the infamous Chicago crime map.
-It goes on and on with stuff such as Weatherbonk (collects weather and live traffic feeds on the map) and the “Where to go” travel map.
+The world of mashups didn’t stop at the infamous projects HousingMaps or Chicago crime map.
+It goes on and on with stuff such as Weatherbonk and the Where to go travel map.

 I held a customer presentation yesterday about Web 2.0, the technology involved and some of the social aspects of it.
 The most common question from the audience was how all this fit in with the real world.
 That is a perfectly valid question.

 For every band there is a cover band.
 A lot of people hate cover versions of their beloved songs, since cover bands often manage to mess up a perfectly good song.

 The release version of Internet Explorer 7 is now available for download.
 The final version has improved since the early CTP versions.